How Ballpoint Pens Are Made

 By Mechanism

-- Capped - the pen cap is removed in order to write
+• Capped - Remove the pen cap to write

-- Click-action - a button is placed either in the cap or along the barrel that ejects the ballpoint pen nib when the button is depressed to enable writing and re-pressed to retract the point
+• Click-action - Place a button in the cap or along the barrel that ejects the nib to write.

-- Twist-action - the pen cap is twisted clockwise until it locks into place ejecting the writing point and counter-clockwise to retract the nib
+• Twist-action - Twist the pencap clockwise until it locks into place ejecting the writing point and counter-clockwise to retract the nib

 By Finishes